Yamini2001/LeetCode-Solutions/README.md

    ## Binary Gap
    Two 1's are adjacent if there are only 0's separating them (possibly no 0's).
 The distance between two 1's is the absolute difference between their bit positions.
 For example, the two 1's in "1001" have a distance of 3.

+   ## Check If a String Contains All Binary Codes of Size K
+   Given a binary string s and an integer k, return true if every binary code of length k is a substring of s.
+Otherwise, return false.